outhouse1/AI_UAV/README.md

-This repository contains the public experimental data, workflow configurations, source code, and certified result tables used in the paper on a knowledge-based human-LLM interaction decision support system (K-HLIDSS) for UAV emergency logistics network optimization.
+This repository contains the public experimental data, workflow configurations, source code, and certified result tables used in the paper on a knowledge-based human-LLM interaction decision support system (K-HLIDSS) for logistics network modeling and optimization.

 The study does not propose a new routing model or a single new metaheuristic.
 Instead, it evaluates how a structured human-LLM workflow can transform